 - Staff psychologists and counselors are on campus every business day, September through May, offering evaluation, counseling and interventions.
 There is no fee for these services, which are by appointment only.
-For more information go here, https://inside.transy.edu/student-wellbeing/counseling-services/. - A nurse practitioner is on campus every business day, September through May, to provide evaluation and treatment for acute illness, minor injury, routine physicals, allergy injections, TB screening, flu vaccines, birth control, STI testing and counseling.
+For more information go here, https://inside.transy.edu/student-wellbeing/counseling-services/.
+Students in crisis are welcome to come to the office during business hours (8:30am-5pm) and will be seen immediately. - A nurse practitioner is on campus every business day, September through May, to provide evaluation and treatment for acute illness, minor injury, routine physicals, allergy injections, TB screening, flu vaccines, birth control, STI testing and counseling.
 Appointments may be made online through our website, and walk in hours are also available.
 There is no fee for the medical visit.
 Some services such as on-site lab tests (flu, mono, strep), TB tests and flu vaccinations will be billed to the student's account (see fee schedule).
 Any outside lab work or radiology that is ordered can be billed to insurance by that provider.
 All sexual health resources (including testing) is free for students, faculty and staff.
 After hours emergencies should be routed through the Department of Public Safety.